khristoph/React-Youtube-Clone/README.md

-# Youtube Clone
+# React YouTube Clone

-A clone of Youtube that uses React and Youtube's API.
+A clone of YouTube that uses React and Youtube's API.

 ### Getting Started